Nicole Adrian

 Research Interests

-Environmental history, agricultural history, political history, political economy, farm finance, food studies, and U.S. policy.
+Environmental history, agricultural history, political history, political economy, farm finance, rural development, food studies, and U.S. policy.

 Courses Taught